dinvincible98/Jackal_ROS_Noetic_Bringup/README.md

 * Wait for Jackal to boot up(It should boot automatically, if it doesn't then follow instructions [here](https://ubuntu.com/tutorials/install-ubuntu-desktop#4-boot-from-usb-flash-drive).
 * Once complete, remove the USB and restart the Jackal and you should see the ubuntu login screen.
 #### 2. Setting up the wireless network
+This step is not strictly necessary but it is very convenient if Jackal directly connected to Wifi.

+I used router in Northwestern MSR Lab and it is already set up, below are steps for setting up a new router from previous MSR student.

+* Connect the Jackal to your WiFi network.
+* Once connected open a Terminal on the Jackal.
+* Use $ ifconfig to find out the mac address of the Jackal.
+This will be listed under your wireless network interface (something like wlp2s0).
+The mac address will be six sets of hexadecimal numbers separated by colons.
+* Log into the setting of your router.
+These next steps will vary depending on router.
+But I will provide the instructions as for a tp-link (TL-WR940N) router.
+* Navigate to the IP & MAC binding tab on your WiFi router
+* Use the MAC address found with ifconfig to bind a desired IP adress to your Jackal (the same can be done with your computer)
+* #### Note: use an IP address starting with 192.168.0.XXX so as not to overlap with the IP address of the Velodyne.
+Restarting the router might be necessary for these changes to work.
+Check that this has worked by connecting to the WiFi and running ifconfig and checking that the IP address of your wireless network interface is what you set it as.
+To allow for easy hostname resolution, you will want to add these new static IP addresses to the top of your /etc/hosts file like so: